 House wrens rates of singing (left) and wing quivering (right) significantly predict the likelihood of attack towards a territorial intruder.
 This shows that aggressive displays in house wrens are composed of multiple components that predict attack.
 Taken from Barnett et al. (2014).
 J. Field Ornithol.

 The adaptive significance of personality: Animals are said to have personalities when individuals behave consistently in one way which may be different from other individuals.
 Animal personalities have now been documented in over 60 species of animals.
-This creates problems for the study of animal behaviour because personality traits reduce the amount of behavioural variability within individuals.
+This creates problems for the study of animal behavior because personality traits reduce the amount of behavioral variability within individuals.
 Therefore, one of the main foci of current research is to establish how different animal personalities benefit animals.
-I have studied the relations between different behavioural traits (e.g., aggressiveness and boldness) and animals wider behavioural phenotype (e.g., parental care) in house wrens.
-I have also examined the links between behavioural types in North Island robins and their responses to unfamiliar people (listen to a short interview on this research here).
-I continue to work on the relations between various personality traits and and animals’ wider behavioural phenotypes in house wrens and Japanese great tits.
+I have studied the relations between different behavioral traits (e.g., aggressiveness and boldness) and animals wider behavioral phenotype (e.g., parental care) in house wrens.
+I have also examined the links between behavioral types in North Island robins and their responses to unfamiliar people (listen to a short interview on this research here).
+I continue to work on the relations between various personality traits and and animals’ wider behavioral phenotypes in house wrens and Japanese great tits.

 A significant relationship between boldness and aggressiveness and boldness in male house wrens (top), which suggests that these traits are related to one another.
 While aggressiveness did relate significantly to male investment in parental care (middle), boldness did not (bottom).
 Taken from Barnett et al. (2012).
 Ethology.